bennylope/django-organizations/README.rst

     ORGS_SLUGFIELD = 'autoslug.fields.AutoSlugField'

 Previous versions allowed you to specify an `ORGS_TIMESTAMPED_MODEL` path.
-This is now ignored and the functionality satisifed by a vendored solution.
+This is now ignored and the functionality satisfied by a vendored solution.
 A warning will be given but this *should not* have any effect on your code.

 - `django-extensions <http://django-extensions.readthedocs.org/en/latest/>`_